 Talent and its management therefore remain the lynchpin of our reason for existence: that is what our clients pay us for.
 Development of our people and the way we manage that talent is a critical determinant of performance and on that critical dimension, we continue to make significant progress.

-In the creation of highly-competitive incentives with extremely attractive working environments, we increasingly differentiate ourselves from our competitors and improve the attractiveness of WPP companies as destinations for talent.
-Our quarterly reviews with the operating companies have been restructured, consequently, to give more time and attention to talent and to clients.
-Our recruiting efforts throughout 2010 were especially fruitful as we successfully targeted and recruited top talent within and beyond our industry, often competing with investment banking, management consulting and private equity offers.
+In creating highly-competitive incentives with extremely attractive working environments, we increasingly differentiate ourselves from our competitors and improve the attractiveness of WPP companies as destinations for talent.
+Our quarterly reviews with the operating companies have been structured to give more time and attention to talent and to clients.
+Our recruiting efforts throughout 2011 were especially fruitful as we successfully targeted and recruited top talent within and beyond our industry, often competing with investment banking, management consulting, new media and private equity offers.
 The war for talent is fierce and will intensify further, and there is more to be done.

 The blueprint for our executive development curriculum has been completed, and our flagship client leadership training program, Maestro, is being continuously developed.
 The parent company and each of our operating companies installed its own approach to performance assessment and succession planning, aimed at developing the careers of their people, improving the quality of feedback, coaching and mentoring they receive and providing for orderly succession.
 We have launched a senior management mentoring and development program specifically for women, run by Charlotte Beers and called ‘The X Factor’.

-A communications services company must be a model of excellent external and internal communications.
-To that end, we accelerate understanding of the Group’s vast resources with a raft of regular communications through our websites and social media channels and in print: our monthly public online news bulletin, e.wire; our consistently-awarded global newspaper and eBook, The WIRE; our annual Atticus Journal of original marketing thinking; the WPP Reading Room, an extensive online library of think pieces (both public and original) from WPP professionals worldwide; our online Fact Files profiling Group resources/companies/products; regular communication on Group initiatives such as the WPP Worldwide Partnership Program and the Marketing Fellowship Program; our annual Corporate Responsibility Report and this consistently award-winning Annual Report, both in print and online.
+Of all businesses, communications services company must be a model of excellent external and internal communications.
+To that end, we accelerate understanding of the Group’s vast resources with a raft of regular communications through our websites and social media channels and in print: our monthly public online news bulletin, e.wire; our consistently-awarded global newspaper and eBook, The WIRE; our annual Atticus Journal of original marketing thinking; the WPP Reading Room, an extensive online library of think pieces (both public and original) from WPP professionals worldwide; our online Fact Files profiling Group resources/companies/ products; regular communication on Group initiatives such as the WPP Worldwide Partnership Program and the WPP Marketing Fellowship Program; our annual Sustainability Report and this consistently award-winning Annual Report, both in print and online.